seh-GAH-toh/Pumpkin-Website/docs/en/developer/contributing.md

 - If you are wanting to contribute to documentation, install [NodeJS](https://nodejs.org/en)

-### Getting the Minecraft source code
+### Decompiling Minecraft's code
 When working at Pumpkin, we heavily rely on the official Minecraft client and utilize existing server logic.
-We often refer to the official Minecraft source code.
+We often refer to Minecraft's official code.
-The easiest way to get the Minecraft source code is using Fabric Yarn.
+The easiest way to decompile Minecraft is by using Fabric Yarn.
 Make sure you have Gradle installed before running the following commands:
 ```
 git clone https://github.com/FabricMC/yarn.git
 cd yarn